Ken Wilber: Pre/trans fallacy

 Wilber believes that many claims about non-rational states make a mistake he calls the pre/trans fallacy.
 According to Wilber, the non-rational stages of consciousness (what Wilber calls "pre-rational" and "trans-rational" stages) can be easily confused with one another.
 In Wilber's view, one can reduce trans-rational spiritual realization to pre-rational regression, or one can elevate pre-rational states to the trans-rational domain.
 For example, Wilber claims that Freud and Jung commit this fallacy.
 Freud considered mystical realization to be a regression to infantile oceanic states.
 Wilber alleges that Freud thus commits a fallacy of reduction.
 Wilber thinks that Jung commits the converse form of the same mistake by considering pre-rational myths to reflect divine realizations.
 Likewise, pre-rational states may be misidentified as post-rational states.
 Wilber characterizes himself as having fallen victim to the pre/trans fallacy in his early work.

 Wilber on science

-Wilber describes the current state of the "hard" sciences as limited to "narrow science", which only allows evidence from the lowest realm of consciousness, the sensorimotor (the five senses and their extensions).
+Wilber describes the state of the "hard" sciences as limited to "narrow science", which only allows evidence from the lowest realm of consciousness, the sensorimotor (the five senses and their extensions).
 Wilber sees science in the broad sense as characterized by involving three steps: